shoale4/pdaf_v3/README.md

 6. In the `/txt_file_data` folder, add a `/ens_obs` folder.
 7. Open `prepoststep_ens_pdaf.F90` and find lines 335 and 354 (variable name `filename`).
 Change `'results/for_elizabeth/jan_2024/rmserror_'` to just `'results/rmserror_'`  and `'results/for_elizabeth/jan_2024/spread_'` to just `'results/spread_'`.
 8. Open the `bash_scripts/build_and_run_macos.sh` file.
-9. In lines 6 & 7 and lines 27 & 28, change `makefilepath` to the path that your PDAF header file is located (should be something similar to what I have there).
+9. In line 4, change `makefilepath` to the path that your PDAF header file is located (should be something similar to what I have there).
 10. Now, the code is ready to run.
 To modify values for experimentation (more options will be added soon, such as changing parameter sets for the model), you can edit:
    - line 22: change the ensemble size (`-ens_size`)